Shtivi/RDR2-Duels/README.md

 - Copy *Duels.asi* and *Duels.ini* to the game's main installation folder.

 ### How to use:
+- Antagonize a ped who has a sidearm.
-- Approach a ped and lock on it.
-You'll notice a new prompt, letting you to challenge the ped for a duel.
+- You'll notice a new prompt, letting you to challenge the ped for a duel.
 - Once challenged, get to the blip marked on your radar.
 - Draw your sidearm by holding the attack control.
 - Win the duel!